If you’re considering buying a franchise and want to know your franchise financing options, this article is for you.

 According to a report by the International Franchise Association, about 12,000 franchises open their doors every year!
 It’s often easier to get started with a franchise compared to an independent business because a franchise comes with a proven concept, brand recognition, and customer base.
 Although the success rates of individual franchises vary widely, as a whole, franchises perform better than independent businesses in the long run.

-Before you can share in this success and own a franchise, you will need capital.
 In this article, we’ll cover how to finance your purchase of a franchise, including:

 - Where Should I Look for Franchise Financing?

-- Retirement Rollovers (ROBS) for Franchises
+- Rollovers as Business Startups (ROBS) for Franchises

 - SBA Loans for Franchises & The SBA Franchise Registry